 Once Injured and Afraid, Blake Proves There is Always Hope for a Second Chance

 In the beginning of June 2017, one-year-old Blake was transported to the ASPCA Animal Hospital with multiple fractures in his back leg that had gone untreated.
 Due to the severity of his injuries, Blake went straight to the ASPCA’s Animal Recovery Center (ARC), where veterinarians made the difficult decision to amputate the small dog’s damaged leg.
 They also discovered multiple rib fractures that looked as though they had healed and required no immediate treatment.
 Though this amputation would leave Blake as a tri-pawed pup, veterinarians knew that this was the best step to prevent further pain and discomfort for the ailing dog.

-By mid-June, Blake was ready to move to the Canine Annex for Enrichment and Recovery (CARE), where he would spend the rest of the month and all of July recovering and adapting to his new life post-surgery.
+By mid-June, Blake was ready to move to the Canine Annex for Recovery and Enrichment (CARE), where he would spend the rest of the month and all of July recovering and adapting to his new life post-surgery.
 In this time, Blake showed nothing but resiliency and strength.
 The Yorkshire Terrier-mix remained in high spirits.
 He was playful and sweet, and he never let his new handicap slow him down.
 This ability to overcome such traumas is something that we often seen in animal victims—an important reminder that second chances are always possible.